cph-ap228/UFO_BlogEntry/README.md

 ### Abstract

-In this blog entry we present three protocols that can handle communication between a Unity client and a server.
+In this blog entry we present three protocols; namely REST, sockets and message queues, that can handle communication between a Unity client and a server.
-We present two use cases to give an example of usages and benefits of these technologies, however the main focus is on the comparison between WebSockets and Message Queues.
+We present three use cases to give an example of usages and benefits, but also identify each one of them and the limitations of these technologies, however the main focus is on the comparison between WebSockets and Message Queues.
+It is hoped that this study will inform fellow practicioners of these protocols, in differentiating between them and their intended purpose.

+### Hypothesis

+It is to no suprise that these three widely used message protocols are widely used and that many are familiar with their existence, however the issue at hand is identifying the different protocols at hand and their limitations for whatever use case their users might need resolving.
+In a real-world scenario, it can be a must to learn and differentiate & optimize your application, supported by the right choice of protocol for the task.
+Why shouldn't everyone identify themselves with the possibilities of the most concurrent ones to date?
+Can our research paper influence others to make the right choice by unfolding the truth and story behind these protocols and their preferred use cases?
+These research questions are illuminated and brought to question; What limitations brought them to existance, why other message protocol profiliation haven't superseeded them.
+Our examples, define which exact limitations and needs that led into these protocols being enhanced and integrated into real everyday-applications and tasks, how we have used them and how you should use them.

+##### Case study
-### How do we stop message protocols proliferating?
+## How do we stop message protocols proliferating?
 Learn to pick your standards!

 “Trying to punch a nail through wood with your left fist, while holding a hammer in your right”.
 This is especially true in scenarios where connections are bound to be made between clients and a server to create a seamless operation with no downtime.
 However, what your application may need is the understanding between a need and a preference.
 A selection of popular messaging protocols have been compared in this paper to see, that many of these processes can be lightened for increased performance and less headaches.
 If developers started to push their “high-horsed” preferences to the side and focused more on what their application really needs.